-History and cultural impact of the Polaroid brand.
+The history and the cultural impact of the Polaroid brand.

-SX-70 is a camera that took an incredible effort from a billion-dollar company.
+SX-70 is a camera that took an incredible effort to build by a multi-billion dollar company.
 The research and development which went into this product are unprecedented.

-The path to the uprise of the iconic company that built the camera began with young Edwin Land dropping out of school and developing polarizer.
-This revolutionary technology filters partial light wavelengths, allowing the viewer or the camera to peer through reflective surfaces.
+The path to the uprise of the iconic company that built the camera began with young Edwin Land dropping out of school and developing the polarizer technology.
+This revolutionary invention filters partial light wavelengths, allowing the viewer or the camera to peer through reflective surfaces.
 Today it is used in many LCD display installations.
-It can also be bought as a screw-on filter for digital cameras to add contrast to the images and enable the photographer to take photographs through the sparkling water waves.
+It can also be bought as a screw-on filter for digital cameras to add contrast to the images and enable the photographer to take photographs through sparkling waves.

-Several years later, Land Cameras began production of instant film cameras.
-Catalyzed by their creator daughter’s enquiry as to why a photograph couldn’t be seen right away.
+Several years after inventing the polarizer, Land Cameras began its production of instant film cameras.
+Catalyzed by Land’s daughter’s enquiry as to why a photograph couldn’t be seen right away?

 Its name, despite being suggested as a sexual innuendo by New York Times, came from Land’s military background.
-It stood for secret experiment 70, abbreviated in the same fashion as his classified work did during second world war.
+It stood for “secret experiment 70,” abbreviated in the same fashion as his classified work during the Second World War.
 Edwin’s experiment was his most ambitious project, virtually free of compromise and incredibly complex by nature.
-Up until the day of release, no one could be sure that it would be possible.
-Even for a multi-billion dollar company that Polaroid was at the time.
+Up until the day of release, no one could be sure that it would be possible, even for a multi-billion dollar company that Polaroid was at the time.

 Once built, the product has created a truly unique experience, unparalleled even today.
-There is simply nothing out there that can produce prints of this quality in such an elegant construction.
+There is simply nothing out there that could produce prints of this quality in such an elegant construction.

 The art world reacted instantly.
 The likes of Andy Warhol, Ansel Adams, Helmut Newton, and Walker Evans took it everywhere, creating art on the go.
 The camera became a fashion statement, an artist’s tool, and an expensive toy for the masses.

 Tagged with $180, or approximately $800 US dollars today, it wasn’t cheap.
 Its release has unfortunately coincided with an economic recession, leading to sales that resulted in barely half of the expected million+ units.
-One of the greatest photography products in history marked the start of the company’s decline.
+Alas, one of the greatest photography products in history marked the start of the company’s decline.

 The company adapted by releasing progressively cheaper models with plastic glass and rigid bodies.
 Up until completely discontinuing the SX-70 line in 1981.

-The eventual bankruptcy of Polaroid, however, was brought on by a brutal lawsuit with one of its former partners.
-Kodak, Polaroid’s supplier of essential chemical components has infringed on Land’s copyrights by creating similar cameras to compete in the US market.
-The resulting legal battle took a year off Edwin’s schedule, corporation’s resources, and a devastating blow at the overall morale.
+The eventual bankruptcy of Polaroid, however, was brought on by a brutal lawsuit with one of its former business partners.
+Kodak, Polaroid’s supplier of essential chemical components, has infringed on Land’s copyrights by creating similar cameras to compete in the US market.
+The resulting legal battle took a year off Edwin’s schedule, loads of corporation’s resources, and a devastating blow at the overall morale.

 Polaroid film got cut in 2005.

 A Dutch company named Impossible Project bought the last remaining film factory in 2008.
 In 2017, they acquired what was left of Polaroid (name and IP) to become Polaroid Originals.
-We now have a new film producer, though SX-70s will never be made again.
+In 2020, the company got rebranded back into Polaroid.
+We now have a new film producer, though SX-70s aren’t likely to be made again.